Naba1505/twizz-automation/README.md

  - Notes:
    - The test asserts only the success toast "Collection is created successfully" and dismisses it.
    - Interactions prefer mouse hover and clicks to mimic real user behavior.
+   - Device-based media uploads for collections (image/video from "My Device") also drive `input[type='file']` directly and dismiss the Importation bottom sheet via its Cancel button to avoid native OS file choosers and overlay blocking.
+   - Creator Quick Files, Creator Collections, and Creator Registration use no-native-dialog uploads via `input[type='file'].setInputFiles`, and microphone permission is granted in `BrowserFactory` to avoid Chrome popups.

 ## Media Push (Creator)
 - __Page object__: `pages/CreatorMediaPushPage`